brendanmetzger/diatom/README.md

 - escaping: done by default
 - conditions unnecessary: set datapoint to null (or undefined) to remove node
-- yield, insert, and iterate components simpl
+- yield, insert, and iterate components simply
 - tested: templates can only be html, so, pretty safe when it comes to injection--they will never be exposed to a programming language.
 - author in markdown (slightly modified) or strict xHTML
 - use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to embed a variables (`${expression}`)